 The Career Outcomes Survey is administered bi-annually to all bachelor’s and master’s degree students who participated in the December, April, or August commencement exercises.
 The data below is collected up to six months following graduation by Wentworth Institute of Technology’s Center for Cooperative Education and Career Development.
 This information is collected in accordance with the national standards established by NACE.

-View our comprehensive Class of 2022 report here which includes longitudinal comparisons through 2018.
-We are currently analyzing the Class of 2023 data.
+View our comprehensive Class of 2023 report here which includes longitudinal comparisons through 2019.
+We are currently analyzing the Class of 2024.

-If you are a member of the Class of 2024 please complete the Career Outcomes survey here.
+If you are graduating in April of 2025 please complete the Career Outcomes survey here.

 Use the drop-down menus below to filter by specific Class Year, School, or Major.
 Please note, new programs that have not graduated their first class will not be found in the drop-down menus.